EU-Japan.AI: Collaboration and exchange of knowledge between the EU and Japan for AI-driven innovation in manufacturing

 Specifically, the project aims to:

-- collect and analyze information to generate a comprehensive understanding of the AI and manufacturing ecosystem in Europe and Japan, as well as challenges and motivators for its uptake;
+• Collect and analyse information to develop a comprehensive understanding of the AI and manufacturing ecosystem in Europe and Japan, including challenges and motivators for its adoption.

-- collect knowledge and experience from practitioners to identify the most pressing issues of manufacturers from all over Europe and Japan and identify the manufacturing applications areas which will benefit the most from AI-driven innovations;
+• Gather knowledge and experiences from practitioners to identify the most pressing issues faced by manufacturers across Europe and Japan and the manufacturing application areas that stand to gain the most from AI-driven innovations.

-- understand discrepancies and gaps in the whole ecosystem and to assess capability gaps of different organizations;
+• Identify discrepancies and gaps within the ecosystem and assess capability gaps among different organisations.

-- analyze policies, incentives, road-maps, previous initiatives, ethical, social and legal issues that could be reliant for future implementation and uptake of AI-driven innovations for manufacturing.
+• Analyse policies, incentives, roadmaps, previous initiatives, and ethical, social, and legal considerations that could influence the future implementation and adoption of AI-driven innovations in manufacturing.

 What is the logic of the data in the project?